tuukkala/docker-fedtester/README.md

 >      > java -cp %CP% ClusterTester localhost:5672,localhost:5673 localhost:5674,localhost:5675

-> The app will connect to the two clusters and print for as longs as messages are coming:
+> The app will connect to the two clusters and print for as long as messages are coming:
 >
 >      clusterTwo is still available!
 >      clusterOne is still available!